knight-lang/knight-lang/specs.md

 ```

 ### `,(unchanged)` {#fn-box}
 This function returns a list containing just its argument.
-In python terms, `lambda x: [x]`.
+In Python terms, `lambda x: [x]`.

 Examples:
 ```knight